developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/zmc/index.md

 ### Transaction ID

-Allows an EMM to specify a Transaction ID that identifies a collection of configurations that can be performed by submitting a collection of Managed Configurations in a Bundle to OemConfig for processing on a Zebra Android device.
+Allows an EMM to specify a Transaction ID that identifies a collection of configurations that can be performed by submitting a collection of Managed Configurations in a Bundle to OEMConfig for processing on a Zebra Android device.

-OemConfig uses the Transaction ID value specified in this Managed Configuration to differentiate transactions submitted over time.
+OEMConfig uses the Transaction ID value specified in this Managed Configuration to differentiate transactions submitted over time.
-* OemConfig processes Managed Configurations in a Bundle submitted to OemConfig if the Transaction ID is set to a different value than the value previously set.
+* OEMConfig processes Managed Configurations in a Bundle submitted to OEMConfig if the Transaction ID is set to a different value than the value previously set.
 * The Transaction ID used can be any string value convenient for the EMM to use to identify the transaction.
-* It is expected that a suitably different Transaction ID value is created by the EMM each time a new collection of Managed Configurations is created in accordance with the OemConfig Schema.
+* It is expected that a suitably different Transaction ID value is created by the EMM each time a new collection of Managed Configurations is created in accordance with the OEMConfig Schema.
 * While a Transaction ID value does not need to be unique, it should be different from any prior value recently used.
 * When creating and storing collections of Managed Configurations for long term use, it is generally considered **best practice** to create truly unique values, such as by generating a GUID.
 * If the EMM requests notification of the completion of a transaction, the Transaction ID is attached to the Transaction Result Intent to identify the transaction.

 ### Transaction Result Intent Type

-Allows an EMM to request OemConfig to send a notification of the completion of a transaction by sending a Transaction Result Intent when it has finished processing the transaction.
+Allows an EMM to request OEMConfig to send a notification of the completion of a transaction by sending a Transaction Result Intent when it has finished processing the transaction.

 If sending a Transaction Result Intent is desired, this Managed Configuration MUST be set to indicate the type of intent to be sent.
 * ***startActivity***- an EMM Activity is notified of the completion of the transaction by sending an intent using the Android method _Context.startActivity()_.